ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

 empty
-  Sets the \ :emphasis:`empty`\  attribute for Generation Data Groups.
+  Sets the *empty* attribute for Generation Data Groups.

   If false, removes only the oldest GDS entry when a new GDS is created that causes GDG limit to be exceeded.